thyvero/zaneyos/cheatsheets/hyprland-customization-guide.md

   - Note: The `fr` alias is deprecated.

 Manual backup method (works anywhere):
-- From the repo root, replace PROFILE with your profile (intel, nvidia, nvidia-laptop, vm):
+- From the repo root, replace PROFILE with your profile (intel, nvidia, nvidia-laptop, amd-hybrid, vm):
   - `sudo nixos-rebuild switch --flake .#PROFILE`

 ---